hamedsabri/awesome-openusd/README.md

 - [References](#references)
 - [Integrations](#integrations)

-## What is OpenUSD?
+## What Is OpenUSD?

 ### Non-Technical Explanation

+- [What is USD?
+(The basics of Pixar’s 3D file format in 15 minutes)](https://www.youtube.com/watch?v=JixC53cQn5U) – Artist-friendly video introduction to OpenUSD.
+- [Why You Should Use OpenUSD](https://www.youtube.com/watch?v=riqp4_eZa2Y) - More than just What OpenUSD is, why does it matter?
 - [A USD primer for ARTISTS](https://www.youtube.com/watch?v=SaBXE4yQetk) – Video explanation focused for artists with some overview of Maya workflows.
 Short and sweet.
 - [What is USD: A Primer | Rob Stauffer | SIGGRAPH 2019](https://www.youtube.com/watch?v=Yp_TRVD3wjQ) – Longer video, but more complete explanation of stage composition.
 - [Five Things to Know About USD](https://www.youtube.com/watch?v=vFxytzQlOEs)
-- [What is USD?
-(The basics of Pixar’s 3D file format in 15 minutes)](https://www.youtube.com/watch?v=JixC53cQn5U) – Artist-friendly video introduction to OpenUSD.
-- [Why You Should Use OpenUSD](https://www.youtube.com/watch?v=riqp4_eZa2Y) - More than just What OpenUSD is, why does it matter?

 ### Technical Explanation

-- [Introduction to USD](https://graphics.pixar.com/usd/release/intro.html) – The official OpenUSD site provides a brief intro and overview.
+- [Introduction to USD](https://openusd.org/release/intro.html) – The official OpenUSD documentation provides a brief intro and overview.
 - [Understand USD Fundamentals](https://developer.apple.com/videos/play/wwdc2022/10129/) – An introductory overview video of USD with examples.
-- [What Makes USD Unique in NVIDIA Omniverse](https://www.youtube.com/watch?v=o2x-30-PTkw) – Short high-level overview of USD and what makes it unique.
 - [NVIDIA USD Developer YouTube Series](https://www.youtube.com/playlist?list=PL3jK4xNnlCVcUP08kj6eOzvCA82U_JKiy) – Intro video series covering the top unique features of OpenUSD.

 ## Libraries & Tools

-- [OpenUSD Github Repository](https://github.com/PixarAnimationStudios/USD) – The main repository for the Universal Scene Description (USD) project.
+- [OpenUSD Github Repository](https://github.com/PixarAnimationStudios/OpenUSD) – The main repository for the Universal Scene Description (USD) project.
 - [usd-core](https://pypi.org/project/usd-core/) – usd-core Python package on pypi.
 Use the USD core Python API without having to build USD.
 - [USD Notice Framework](https://disneyanimation.com/open-source/usd-notice-framework/) – A USD plugin from WDAS with a set of software APIs for managing the flow of notifications that are emitted when authoring USD stages.
+- [SwiftUsd](https://github.com/apple/SwiftUsd) - A Swift Package for using OpenUSD in Swift
+- [ImGui Hydra Editor](https://github.com/raph080/ImGuiHydraEditor) - A USD editor written in C++ with the ImGui.
+- [usdshadeview](https://github.com/pablode/usdshadeview) - A usdview plugin for inspecting UsdShade networks.
+- [Relationship Viewer](https://github.com/wdas/relationship-viewer) - relview is a visualizer for relationships between OpenUSD prims and attributes.
 - [UsdQt](https://github.com/LumaPictures/usd-qt) – Resuable Qt components for building custom USD tools from Luma.
 - [usdtweak](https://github.com/cpichard/usdtweak) – USD editing tool.
 Kind of like usdview with editing capabilities.
 - [USD Manager](https://github.com/dreamworksanimation/usdmanager) – Tool from DreamWorks Animation for browsing, managing, and editing USD files.